-Members of the Taft College community are urged to notify the Public Safety Office or the Office of the Vice President of Student Services immediately of any suspicious activity.
+Members of the Taft College community are urged to notify Campus Security or the Office of the Vice President of Student Services immediately of any suspicious activity.
 In the event of an emergency, dial 911.

 Students involved in incidents off campus will be assisted by the appropriate campus agency.
 Cooperation between the police department and Taft College is stressed in all investigations.